-Gestational age and growth parameters help identify the risk of neonatal pathology.
+Gestational age and growth parameters Growth Parameters in Neonates Growth parameters and gestational age help identify the risk of neonatal pathology.
+Growth is influenced by genetic and nutritional factors as well as intrauterine conditions.
+Growth parameters... read more help identify the risk of neonatal pathology.
 Gestational age is the primary determinant of organ maturity.

-Embryologic age is the time elapsed since the date of conception.
-By convention (and assuming a 28-day menstrual cycle), the embryologic age is 2 wk less than the gestational age.
-Women may more accurately estimate the date of conception based on their time of ovulation as identified by in-home hormonal testing and/or basal body temperature measurements.
-However, the date of conception is definitively known only when in vitro fertilization or other assisted reproductive techniques are used because these techniques establish the date of conception.
+Embryologic age is the time elapsed from the date of conception to the date of delivery and is 2 weeks less than the gestational age.
+Women may estimate the date of conception based on their time of ovulation as identified by in-home hormonal testing and/or basal body temperature measurements.
+However, the date of conception is definitively known only when in vitro fertilization or other assisted reproductive techniques are used.

 Estimations of gestational age can be based on

 The estimated date of confinement (EDC) is the date birth is expected (the due date).
 The EDC can be calculated as

 When periods are regular and recorded contemporaneously, the menstrual history is relatively reliable.

 Ultrasonographic measurements of the fetus in the 1st trimester give the most accurate estimate of gestational age when other information is lacking.
 When the date of conception is unknown and the menstrual cycles are irregular, unreliable, or information about them is not available, ultrasonography may be the sole source of the estimated date of confinement.
 In cases where the estimated date of confinement is calculated based on menstrual cycle data (see the American College of Obstetricians and Gynecologists' [ACOG] Methods for Estimating Due Date), the ACOG recommends using the ultrasonographic date if it differs from the calculated date by